ddddamian/100-days-of-code/log.md

 ### Day 9: January 09, 2018

 **Today's Progress**: Continued the "Vue JS 2 - The Complete Guide" course.
 Completed the second exercise.
 Did a "codecademy" lesson on JS modules.
+Read chapters 10 & 11 of "The Phoenix Project".

 **Thoughts** Enjoying Vue JS so far.